Security

 How AgentWorkspace protects your data and isolates your agents.

 Every agent operates in its own silo.
-An agent's API key grants access only to that agent's calendar and events.
+An agent's API key grants access only to that agent's calendar, events, and documents.
 There is no cross-agent data access — an API key for Agent A cannot read, write, or delete data belonging to Agent B, even if both agents belong to the same user.

 Isolation is enforced at the database query level: every API request is scoped to the authenticated agent's calendar via foreign key relationships, not just application logic.